-(a) Hearings conducted under these Employment Non-Binding Rules shall not exceed one day.
+(b) Any in-person hearings conducted under these Non-Binding Rules shall not exceed one day.
 Each party shall have equal opportunity to submit its proofs and complete its case.
-The arbitrator shall determine the order of the hearing and may require further submission of documents within two days after the hearing.
+The arbitrator shall determine the order of the hearing, and may require further submission of documents within two days after the hearing.

-(b) The arbitrator, exercising his or her discretion, shall conduct the proceedings with a view to expediting the resolution of the dispute and may direct the order of proof, bifurcate proceedings, and direct the parties to focus their presentations on issues, the decision of which could dispose of all or part of the case.
-When deemed appropriate, the arbitrator may also allow for the presentation of evidence by alternative means including web conferencing, internet communication, telephonic conferences and means other than an in-person presentation of evidence.
-Such alternative means must still afford a full and equal opportunity to all parties to present any evidence that the arbitrator deems material and relevant to the resolution of the dispute and when involving witnesses, provide that such witness submit to direct and cross-examination.
+(c) The arbitrator shall conduct the proceedings expeditiously and may direct the order of proof, bifurcate proceedings, and direct the parties to focus their presentations on issues the decision of which could dispose of all or part of the case.
+When witnesses are included, the arbitrator will provide that such witness submit to direct and cross-examination.

-(c) The parties may agree to waive oral hearings in any case.
+(d) The parties may agree to waive oral hearings in any case.

-26. Evidence
+25. Evidence

 (a) The parties may offer such evidence as is relevant and material to the dispute and shall produce such evidence as the arbitrator may deem necessary to an understanding and determination of the dispute.
+The parties must exchange any documentary evidence to be used at hearing at least five business days prior to any in-person hearing.
 Conformity to legal rules of evidence shall not be necessary.
-All evidence shall be taken in the presence of all of the arbitrators and all of the parties, except where any of the parties is absent, in default or has waived the right to be present.
+All evidence shall be taken in the presence of the arbitrator and all of the parties, except where any of the parties is absent, in default or has waived the right to be present.
 "Presence" should not be construed to mandate that the parties and arbitrators must be physically present in the same location.